gisma/perfectPeak/README.md

 ## ... learning a scripting language
 Obviously the *perfectPeak* package is implemented in R. Nevertheless it is neither written as an *generic* R package nor it want's to be a course in scripting techniques.
 If one focus it technically, it is an example of how to use R for the integration of GIS functionality from external software and Desktop GIS.
 It shows commandline and API calls as well as the powerful integration of some major spatial R wrapper packages.

-But more likely it is the attempt to support *non programmers* diving into spatial thinking and getting a straightforward but nevertheless effective approach to implement and apply their concepts using in a most simple way the capabilities of the great open source software that is available.
+But more likely it is the attempt to support *non programmers* diving into spatial thinking and getting a straightforward but nevertheless effective approach to implement and apply their concepts using the advanced capabilities of the great and growing GI open source software that is available out there.

 ## References
 Find further information at: